SpyCooper/RSA-Encryption-and-Cracking/README.md

 3. Find the λ(n) value
     - λ(n) = (p - 1)(q - 1)

-4. Find `d` with the reverse mod of e and phi to be saved for the private key when decrypting is necessary
+4. Find `d` with the reverse mod of e and λ(n) to be saved for the private key when decrypting is necessary

 5. Take the original message (c) and encrypt it
     - (c ^ e) % n